ciazhar/go-zhar/examples/paseto/README.md

 # Paseto

-> PASETO (Platform-Agnostic SEcurity TOkens) is a specification and reference implementation for secure stateless
+> PASETO (Platform-Agnostic Security Tokens) is a specification and reference implementation for secure stateless
 > tokens.

 ## Key Differences between PASETO and JWT